-Snorkel in the sea by day observing and taking photo IDs of foraging sea turtles.
-At night, patrol the nesting beach under a blanket of stars.
-At the same time, help to protect the beach and collect data on nesting turtles.
+What sets us apart from other sea turtle conservation projects is that we get the best of both the social and environmental aspects in conservation – living among and working with the local community as we carry out our daytime and nocturnal activities.
+You will snorkel in the sea by day observing and taking photo IDs of foraging sea turtles.
+At night, you will patrol the nesting beach under a blanket of stars to protect the beach and collect nesting data on sea turtles.

 The scutes (scales) on the flippers and the side of a green turtle’s face are unique to each individual.
 Once one is spotted, the snorkeler free-dives down to photograph the sea turtle.
 On the other hand, the person on the kayak records the number of people present around the turtle.
 They also help to ensure the safety of the snorkeler from passing boats.
 If new turtles are discovered, it is yours to name!